sympy/sympy-bot-old/README.rst

     ./sympy-bot --reference ~/repo/git/sympy review 268

 This gets passed to git, see ``git clone --help`` for more information.
-Then sympy-bot starts testing the branch immediately, especially if you have a slower connections.
+Then sympy-bot starts testing the branch immediately, even if you have a slower connection.

 This has another advantage: if you run ``./use/2to3`` in the reference directory, the ``py3k-sympy`` directory will be copied over to the testing